TimurGolovinov/CalculatorCSharp/README.md

 # CalculatorCSharp
-Simple Calculator made with Windows Forms, it contains 3 custom made lubraries for Arithmetic, Trigonometry and Algebra functions
+Simple Calculator made with Windows Forms, it contains 3 custom made libraries for Arithmetic, Trigonometry and Algebra functions

 1. Data Structures